DanielJMaia/cookbook-project/README.md

 - Database and Hosting Services
     - MongoDB - The database service where all text data for this project was hosted.
     - Heroku - Web Hosting service which was used to host the final version of the website
-    - Imgur - Image hosting since MongoDB has DB size restrictions.
+    - [Imgur](https://imgur.com/) - Image hosting since MongoDB has DB size restrictions.
 - Front end framework and libraries
     - JQuery - JavaScript framework used to initialize Materialize elements and the image preview section of edit_recipe.html and create_recipe.html.
-    - SweetAlert - This was used to create the custom delete alert when a user tried to delete a recipe.
+    - [SweetAlert](https://sweetalert.js.org/guides/) - This was used to create the custom delete alert when a user tried to delete a recipe.
 - Front end styling frameworks
-    - Materialize - This framework created by google was used for the design of this website.
+    - [Materialize](https://materializecss.com/) - This framework created by google was used for the design of this website.
 It handles responsive web design and provides classes for a large quantity of elements.
 - Version Control
     - GitHub - Remote repository with git control
 - IDE
     - GitPod - An online cloud-based IDE built with deep GitHub integration, I switched to this after deep frustrations using AWS Cloud9 near the end of my project.
 The environment sharing feature was particularly useful, as well as the built-in bash terminal.
     - AWS Cloud9 - An Amazon cloud based IDE with an integrated bash terminal.
-I switched from this because it crashes all the time on Firefox Developer Edition, signs you out randomly regardless of whether you're in the middle up typing a line of code or currently pushing something to GitHub or flask, which requires you to go through the tedious login process, and just generally had a serious of migrane inducing issues.
+I switched from this because it crashes all the time on Firefox Developer Edition, signs you out randomly regardless of whether you're in the middle up typing a line of code or currently pushing something to GitHub or flask, which requires you to go through the tedious login process, and just generally had a series of migrane inducing issues.

 ---